thegetty/quire-docs/content/resources/workshop.md

 ## Part 2.
 Basic Concepts in Action

-Now that you understand two of the most fundamental, and tricky to wrap your head around, concepts of Quire, using the command-line interface and writing in Markdown, it's time to get a new project up and running and put these concepts in action.
+Now that you understand two of the most fundamental tools needed to use Quire, it's time to get a new project up and running and put these concepts in action.

 ### Use the CLI to Start and Preview a New Quire Project

 In addition to using the CLI to navigate Quire, as we explored earlier, it can also be used to tell Quire what to do, including create a new project, preview a project, or output a website, pdf, and e-book.
 In the steps below, we will use the CLI to create a new project, navigate into that project's folder, and preview.

+Please note: The command `quire new` generates a default starter project.
+It is a sample publication meant to serve as a jumping off point.
+It serves as a useful template with images and text that can be delete or substituted when creating your own project.

 #### Try it Yourself